USS Pocahontas (1852): Blockade duty

 During the following months, Pocahontas operated along the coasts of South Carolina, Georgia, and Florida, performing blockade duty, reconnoitering rivers and inlets, and supporting amphibious operations.
-She helped to capture Tybee Island, Georgia on 24 November and assisted in towing ships of the "Stone Fleet" to Maffitt's channel and sank them from 20–26 January 1862 to block the approaches to Charleston from the sea.
+She helped to capture Tybee Island, Georgia on 24 November and assisted in towing ships of the "Stone Fleet" to Maffitt's channel and sank them from 20 to 26 January 1862 to block the approaches to Charleston from the sea.

 From 28 February-15 March, she participated in an expedition which captured St. Simons Island and Brunswick, Georgia, and Fernandia, Florida.
 She then continued blockade duty through the spring and early summer.
 On 14 August, Pocahontas and tug Treaty fought Confederate troops ashore along some 20 mi of the Black River while trying to capture steamer Nina.
 Later that month she was ordered north for repairs and arrived Philadelphia Navy Yard on the 31st.

 Assigned to the West Gulf Blockading Squadron, Pocahontas departed Philadelphia, Pennsylvania on 2 October and reported to Admiral David Farragut at Pensacola, Florida on the 18th.
 The steamer performed blockade duty off Mobile Bay where she captured British steamer Antona with a valuable cargo of munitions and merchandise on 6 January 1863.
 On 5 March, her guns destroyed blockade running sloop Josephine, previously forced aground by USS Aroostook near Fort Morgan.
 After repairs at New Orleans, Louisiana from 6 July-19 August, Pocahontas sailed north.
 Damaged severely in a storm during the passage, the steamer arrived on 7 September and decommissioned a week later for repairs.